-Rose Servitova is an award-winning Irish author and essayist, now branching into screenwriting.
-Published widely, she claimed bronze at the International SPR Book Awards 2019, was shortlisted at the Flash Prize and twice at Listowel Writers Week for her humour essays.
+Rose Servitova is an Irish author and essayist.
+She claimed bronze at the International SPR Book Awards 2019, was a finalist in the ScreenCraft Cinematic Book Competition, shortlisted at the Flash Prize and twice at Listowel Writers Week for her humour essays.

 Rose has made author appearances at literary events nationally and overseas including Bath’s Jane Austen Festival as well as online events for festivals, book-clubs and the Austen birthday celebration at Chawton House (2020).
 She also speaks in schools, libraries and universities.